dataArtisans/flink-training-web/devEnvSetup.md

 ### 1. Software requirements

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
-The following software is required for a Flink development setup and should be installed on your system.
+The following software is required for a Flink development setup and should be installed on your system:

-- Java JDK 8, a JRE is not sufficient!
+- Java JDK 8 (a JRE is not sufficient!)
 - Apache Maven 3.x
 - Git
 - an IDE for Java (and/or Scala) development.
-  Follow these [instructions]({{ site.docs }}/internals/ide_setup.html) to set up IntelliJ IDEA.
+We recommend IntelliJ, but Eclipse will work so long as you stick to Java.
+For Scala you will need to use IntelliJ (and its Scala plugin).

 <div class="alert alert-info">
 <p>